 How Much Does Termite Treatment Cost?

 Termite control and prevention are essential for homeowners.
-The typical range for termite treatment cost is from $221 to $916, with the national average at $568.
+The typical range for termite treatment cost is from $229 to $967, with the national average cost at $598.

 Dealing with termites is a necessary task for many homeowners.
-How much you’ll pay for termite treatment depends on the severity of the termite infestation, the size of the area, and the number of treatments required.
-Typical termite treatment cost ranges from $221 to $916, with the national average around $568, or $3 to $16 per linear foot.
-A pest control professional can determine the type of treatment that will work best for your home.
+How much a homeowner pays for termite treatment depends on the severity of the termite infestation, the size of the area, and the number of treatments required.
+According to Angi and HomeAdvisor, the cost of termite treatment ranges from $229 to $967, with the national average around $598, or $3 to $16 per linear foot.
+A pest control professional can determine the type of treatment that will work best for an individual home.
 Chemical treatments, bait, fumigation, and prevention methods vary in cost.
-Knowing how much each termite treatment option costs will keep your budget in check and prevent future termites.
+Knowing how much each termite treatment option costs will keep a homeowner’s budget in check.

 Factors in Calculating Termite Treatment Cost